 These are the contemporary and the legendary; the entrepreneurial and the humanitarian; the philosophical and the technical talent.
 They are exemplars of the University of Adelaide success story and a great source of internal pride and inspiration.

-For more further information about the 2019 Distinguished Alumni Awards, please contact firstname.lastname@example.org
+For more information about the 2022 or 2023 Distinguished Alumni Awards, please contact firstname.lastname@example.org.